-The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Corporation's Chief Executive Officer, Chief Financial Officer, and, if applicable, its three most highly compensated individuals acting as, or in a like capacity as, executive officers of the Corporation whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Corporation's most recently completed financial year ended December 31, 2016 (the "2016 Financial Year").
-The only NEOs of the Corporation during the 2016 Financial Year were John Burzynski, the Corporation's President and CEO; Jose Vizquerra Benavides, the Corporation's Executive Vice President of Strategic Development and former President and Chief Executive Officer; Blair Zaritsky, the Corporation's Chief Financial Officer and Corporate Secretary; Don Njegovan, the Corporation's Vice President of Business Development and Gernot Wober, the Corporation's Vice President, Exploration.
+The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Corporation's Chief Executive Officer, Chief Financial Officer, and, if applicable, its three most highly compensated individuals acting as, or in a like capacity as, executive officers of the Corporation whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Corporation's most recently completed financial year, being 2018 Financial Year.
+The NEOs of the Corporation during the 2018 Financial Year were John Burzynski, the Corporation's President and Chief Executive Officer; Jose Vizquerra Benavides, the Corporation's Executive Vice President of Strategic Development; Blair Zaritsky, the Corporation's Chief Financial Officer; Robert Wares, the Corporation's Executive Vice President, Exploration and Resource Development, and Don Njegovan, the Corporation's Vice President, Corporate Development and Technical Services.